TenebrisNoctua/ClassPP/docs/tutorials/types.md

 -- This object now fully supports all type features of Luau!
 ```

 In the example above, we created a custom type called `Person` for the Person class, and inserted the types of all the members inside it, and declared the new created object as of the Person type.
-This now allows us to use the all of the features of Luau type-completion.
+This now allows us to use all the features of Luau types.

 !!! info
     Since class objects belong to the base type `userdata`, you can type cast them to either your custom types, or any other existing type you wish.